tamrahargus/ic-layout-notes/README.md

-# 🧠 Analog Layout Notes
+# 🧠 IC Layout Notes

 A structured reference and study guide based on real-world IC layout experience across analog, memory (SRAM), SoC, and general physical design.
 Built for reflection, interview prep, and helping others avoid the pain of learning everything the hard way.